 Enter the URL of the page you want to be loaded into your popup.
 The contents of that page will get loaded into an iframe tag.

 The URL you enter here will act as the default or fallback URL for the popup.
 You can override or force with a Click Open trigger if needed.
-TO DO

 Loading Icon Style